apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 - How should loops over an array be handled when re-writing the shape?

-  To avoid memory latency issues, loops should iterate over an array sequentially sequentially when possible.
+  To avoid memory latency issues, loops should iterate over an array sequentially when possible.
 Iteration that is defined in terms of the logical layout may be inappropriate for the physical layout.

   Option 3 is preferred.